Richard-L4/the-majors/readme.md

 # The Majors
-## In the world of Golf there are four 'Major' tourenaments each year that every golfer who is eligable to compete in wants to win.
+ In the world of Golf there are four 'Major' tourenaments each year that every golfer who is eligable to compete in wants to win.
 These are the tournaments that a professional golfer's success is judged by, the number of major's they have won.
+The image below is of the 18th hole at The Royal and Ancient Club of St Andrews Scotland.
+St Andrews is widely regarded as 'the home of golf', this is the plaace where of all the venues where the Open championship is held a player most wants to win.
 ![Images of front page of project on all device sizes](/assets/images/Screenshot%202024-11-15%20211628.png)

 ## Introduction
-Provide an introduction to your project here.
+- I wanted to creat a website for anyone who may have an interest in golf.
+Someone who may have seen a small amount on TV or radio and have an interest to know a little bit about the sport, an overview.
+- It is designed to provide a very base oversight of the big championships that are held each year, where they are held, and the dates.
+- A brief history of the two golfers who are widely acknowledged as the founding fathers of the game.
+- The trophy itself that goes to the player who wins the tournament and is introduced as "The champion golfer of the year and the winner of the Gold Medal".

 ## User Experience
-Describe the user experience of your project.
+- My aim was to creat a clean, crisp website that is easy to use, presents the information in a short, concise manner.
+- On all pages the user can easily navigate to any part of the site they want to.
+- I was keen that even on a small screen the information is presented well.

 ## Design
 - I initaly used Balsamiq to creat a skeleton idea for each page of the site.